lse-my472/lse-my472.github.io/index.md

 * Kenneth Benoit.
 July 16, 2019. "[Text as Data: An Overview](https://kenbenoit.net/pdfs/28%20Benoit%20Text%20as%20Data%20draft%202.pdf)" Forthcoming in Cuirini, Luigi and Robert Franzese, eds.
 Handbook of Research Methods in Political Science and International Relations.
 Thousand Oaks: Sage.

 ##### Lab
-- Group working with textual data.
+- Group working with textual data

-##### Assignment 3: APIs
-- Link to GitHub classroom available on Moodle on ...
-- Deadline: Friday, November 20, 14:00.